 Your pet(s) and their kennel or container, as either checked or unchecked baggage, will be charged as excess baggage and excluded from your free baggage allowance.
 Seeing-eye/hearing-aid dogs will be carried free of charge without weight limits when they accompany passengers who depend upon these animals.

-For the Excess Baggage Charge Table, please click here.
+Please check the Excess Baggage Charge Table.
 For interline transfer of Animals, charges may vary depending on different carriers.
 Please consult with EVA Reservation or your travel agency for details.